MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 Within Microsoft Teams you can see the 'Assignments' icon in the left menu.
 Here you can see a list of assignments.
 It also shows the due date of the assignments and to what class these assignments are assigned to.
 Above the list of assignments there are three tabs visible: ‘Assigned’, ‘Returned’ and ‘Drafts’.
 ‘Assigned’ shows assignments that are sent to your classes, ‘Returned’ are the assignments that you received back from your students and that are ready to be corrected by you and ‘Drafts’ shows assignments that are created as a concept and that aren't sent to your students yet.
 Next to ‘Drafts’, it's possible to filter assignments by class.

 When clicking on an assignment that’s in the list, you can see the status of the assignment per student.
-When you see ‘Not handed in’ next to the students name, it means that besides the student didn't hand in the assignment, he/she also didn't have a look at the assignment descriptions.
+When you see ‘Not handed in’ next to the students name, it means that besides the student didn't hand in the assignment, he or she also didn't have a look at the assignment descriptions.
 When you see ‘Viewed’, it's not handed in yet, but the student did see the assignment description.
 When ‘Handed in’ you can start correcting the assignment.

 :::image type="content" source="../../../../assets/images/store-detail-page/edu-assignment.png" alt-text="Education sample showing class assignment":::